Explore Ontario Tourism, Favourite Things to Do

 7. Konzelmann Estate Winery

 Konzelmann Estate winery is located on the Niagara Peninsula, a wine region known for their icewines.
 Their vines slope down to the water, and the winery itself resembles a castle.
-The Konzelmann Estate has received a certificate of excellence from Trip Advisor, and the peach wine comes highly recommended.
+The Konzelmann Estate has received a certificate of excellence from Trip Advisor.
+The peach wine comes highly recommended.

 8. Sugarbush Hill Maple Farm